Bgalea/Resonance/README.md

 ## 1. Project Overview

-**AudioFrame** is an audio-synchronized picture gallery designed to present collections of images where each collection (group) is accompanied by a specific looping soundtrack.
+**Resonance** is an audio-synchronized picture gallery designed to present collections of images where each collection (group) is accompanied by a specific looping soundtrack.
 It prioritizes a fast, smooth, and preloaded browsing experience, making it ideal for:

 -   **Art Galleries & Exhibitions**: Digital displays of artwork with ambient sound.
 -   **Portfolios**: Photographers or designers showcasing themed work.